 We all know that stress is the silent killer.

 Each time your body activates a stress response — physical, emotional, mental, social — your health takes a hit.
-Normally, if the stress isn’t too big and doesn’t last too long, your body will recover and bounce back to normal.
+Normally, if the stress isn’t too big and doesn’t last too long, your body recovers and bounces back to normal.
 If the stress is adaptive, like exercise, your body will actually become more resistant to stress.

-Over time, and with enough stress, your body recalibrates to this lower level of health, where all health problems start to appear.
+Over time, your body recalibrates to this lower level of health, where all health problems start to appear.
 Your body descends down what we call “The Spectrum of Health,” into the sickness state.

-The Spectrum Of Health
+The Spectrum of Health and Stress

 The Top 5 Unhealthy Signs Of Hidden Stress